Ymadawiad Arthur: Sources

 Ymadawiad Arthur is a product of the world of 19th-century romantic medievalism, doubtless particularly influenced by "The Passing of Arthur" in Lord Tennyson's Arthurian epic, Idylls of the King; indeed Jones's poem has been said to be largely a translation from it.
 However it has also been argued that Malory's Le Morte d'Arthur, which tells much the same story, was Jones's main source.

 The other main influence on the poem is the great body of medieval Welsh-language literature.
 Ymadawiad Arthur makes frequent reference to the tales of the Mabinogion, and perhaps also derives its narrative flow from Jones's study of the same source.
-Some of his knowledge of Welsh stories from the Middle Ages may derive not from the original texts but from secondary sources such as the scholarly works of Sir John Rhys.
-However, Jones certainly read with care the late-medieval poems known as cywyddau, and the verse technique of Ymadawiad Arthur benefited substantially from this.
+Some of his knowledge of Welsh stories from the Middle Ages may derive not from the original texts but from secondary sources such as the scholarly works of Sir John Rhŷs.
+However, Jones certainly read with care the late medieval poems known as cywyddau, and the verse technique of Ymadawiad Arthur benefited substantially from this.

 Criticism and themes

 This poem, at any rate in Jones's later revisions, is considered to be a masterpiece.
 In 1922 John Jay Parry called it "without a doubt the best thing the Welsh have produced on King Arthur in modern times, and...worthy to rank with the best in any language".
-It is often said to be the most important poem of the early 20th century Welsh literary revival.
+It is often said to be the most important poem of the early 20th-century Welsh literary revival.
 Critics have particularly praised its elegance of language and brilliance of style, its avoidance of speechifying and philosophical disquisition, and, as compared with Tennyson's "The Passing of Arthur", its superior structure, dramatic qualities, and pace.